 Use our Gimp Wire to cover and protect your jewellery cord/ bead cord from friction and breakage.
 All you need to do is string your beads, then take the end of the beading thread through a suitable length of Gimp Wire and then immediately back through the bead from when it came.
 Pull the Wire tight so that it creates a ‘loop’.
 You can then attach your beads to jewellery clasps and other jewellery findings such as jumprings.

 Many years ago, Gimp Wire was an important component in jewellery making.
 It is still very much well-known today and still widely used when stringing pearls and other gemstones.
 Many jewellers are also incorporating Gimp into other jewellery projects.
-Connect with other jewellery makers on our Facebook, Twitter or Forum and share advice and tips on all things related to the jewellery world.

 Sign up for news, offers and competitions